-- ★ Compact discs and LP's, video cassettes, and DVD's - ★ Cassettes and CDs of Music Department recitals and performances - \ Educational recordings, including listening materials for department courses - \ Listening stations, equipped to handle various media in the Resource Room - ₩ Vocal and instrumental scores and musical parts - ★ Method books for orchestral and band instruments - \ Several computers, printers, scanners, and a copier - Reserve materials for specific courses
+- ★ Compact discs and LP's, and DVD's - Educational recordings, including listening materials for department courses - Listening stations, equipped to handle various media in the Resource Room - Vocal and instrumental scores and musical parts - Method books for orchestral and band instruments - Several computers, printers, scanners, and a copier - Reserve materials for specific courses

 The Resource Center is a place of study.
 Eating, drinking, and smoking are not allowed, and cell phone use is prohibited.
 Recordings in the Resource Center are to be used only on the premises.
-Up to two music scores and books at a time may be checked out for two weeks, renewable once.
+Up to two music scores and books at a time may be checked out for two weeks.
 Chamber and solo music in the Resource Center intended for performance may be marked in pencil only, but must be erased before being returned.
 There is a fine of \$1.00 per week for each item overdue.
 On occasion, an instructor may wish to reserve materials to be checked out overnight.
 In this case, the overdue fine is \$1.00 per day.
 Unpaid fines or lost materials may result in loss of borrowing privileges.
 Printing and copying has a fee of .05 cents per page.
+Chamber and solo music needed for the whole semester should be signed out by the appropriate applied faculty for that student.